1. BEFORE CAMP

 During a week at camp, campers have the opportunity to buy snacks and drinks from our canteen twice a day.
-All items are between 50 cents and $1, and they can get a maximum of 3 items each time.
-We recommend putting $12-15 in an account for a week-long session and $6-8 for a three-day session.
-For our Family camp sessions we do not create canteen accounts-you simply pay in cash.
+Most items are around $1, and they can get a maximum of 3 items each time.
+We recommend putting $15-20 in an account for a week-long session and $8019 for a three-day session.
+For our Family programs we do not create canteen accounts-you simply pay in cash.

 If you cancel at least 14 days before your scheduled arrival, all but $25 of your deposit will be returned.
 Within 14 days of your scheduled arrival no refunds will be granted except in cases of illness or injury and family emergencies.